-Day 1: Boarding start at 5.30 PM at the Marina Uturoa, Raiatea Island.
+Day 1: Boarding start at 5.30 PM Raiatea Island at the Fish and Blue restaurant.
 After meeting with your Gay Crew in the afternoon we show you your cabin, have a welcome drink, an introduction round and the first briefing.
 Then it is time to unpack your stuff and have a swim and/or a shower before we go to out for dinner.

-Day 4: Yachting in Bora-Bora waters is a journey through paradise.
+Day 2: Up tp Bora Bora.
+Yachting in Bora-Bora waters is a journey through paradise.
 For centuries the fabled island has drawn sailors and inspired the imaginations of travelers throughout the world.
-A highlight of Bora-Bora cruising is a visit to the Bora-Bora Yacht Club located north of Vaitape Village, the main town on the island.
-It’s a favorite spot for globe trotting cruisers, and you’re sure to meet some interesting people as you sip a cool drink at the yacht club bar.
-Vaitape Village isn’t far off, with its various shops and restaurants.
-Car rentals in the village are available for island tours.
+On arrival first a lunch stop on a spectacular spot in the Bora Bora lagoon, next to Topua Island.
+Afterward, a highlight of Bora-Bora cruising is a visit to the Bloody Mary Yacht Club located south of Vaitape Village, the main town on the island.
+It’s a favorite spot for globetrotting cruisers, and you’re sure to meet some interesting people as you sip a cool drink at the yacht club bar.
 The very name Bora-Bora conjures images of a far-off South Pacific paradise.
 The island has long been a favorite of sailors, and it still is.
 A single barrier reef encircles the two islands that make up Bora-Bora.
 The black basalt rock face of Mt.
 Otemanu rises 2,362 feet above an azure sea, with impressive Mt.
 Pahia nearby.
 Both dominate the heights and provide breathtaking views from the anchorages in the lagoon, one of the key attractions because of its superlative snorkeling and swimming.
 The smaller island, Topua, is all that’s left of the ancient volcano of Bora-Bora.
-Secure anchorages, white-sand beaches, restaurants, shops, art galleries, luxury resorts, and island tours are among the pleasures of a visit to Bora-Bora.
+Secure anchorages, white-sand beaches, restaurants, shops, art galleries, luxury resorts, and island tours are among the pleasures of a visit to Bora-Bora

 Day 5: Tahaa is a beautiful, mountainous island known for its many vanilla plantations ensconced in valleys.
 It is very similar in nature to Huahine in terms of agriculture and the laid-back ambience.
-Haamene Bay cruising brings you to the largest protected body of water on the island.
-Dinner at the Hibiscus Restaurant is a pleasant way to pass an early evening.
-At the head of the bay is a scenic hiking trail through the dense tropical forest over Mt.
-Taira to the head of Hurepiti Bay.
+GaySail brings you to the largest protected body of water on the island.
+In the afternoon you can go on an Island tour, including a visit to a local pearl farm, a vanilla farm and a rum farm and a great lookout point in the mountains.
+Dinner at the Tahaa Mai Tai Restaurant is a pleasant way to pass an early evening.
 The fragrant scent of vanilla fills the air on Tahaa, just north of Raiatea and encircled by the same barrier reef.
 In fact, 80 percent of all the vanilla in French Polynesia is grown in the mountain valleys of Tahaa, earning it the nickname of the Vanilla Island.
 Plantation tours are an interesting sojourn ashore.
 Black pearls, one of the prizes of the region, are grown on aquatic farms, some of which are open to the public.
 Local artisans craft fine jewelry featuring the pearls, and the intricate and beautiful bracelets, necklaces, and rings are for sale in shops throughout the Tahitian Leewards.
 Tahaa is home to a sea turtle preserve, where visitors can observe the creatures in a park setting.
 The island has many fjord-like inlets both scenic and well protected for anchoring, and the snorkeling on the reef is superb.
-White-sand beaches are ideal for swimming and picnicking.

 How to Get There